 Low Dose Naltrexone (LDN) FAQ

 It’s important to ask questions when researching medications, especially when it comes to pain relief.
 Many individuals looking for alternatives to addictive opioids have found Low Dose Naltrexone (LDN) can be the solution.
-T&C Compounding’s John Herr, RPh., has become a national expert by studying and connecting with global experts in LDN, and has helped a vast amount of patients get through chronic pain.
-Contact T&C to get more info.
+Town & Country Compounding’s John Herr, RPh., has become a national expert by studying and connecting with global experts in LDN, and has helped a vast amount of patients get through chronic pain.
+Contact Town & Country Compounding to get more info.